centiservice/mats3/docs/developing/A-DevelopingBasics.md

 To compare, in a Servlet-style world, the Servlet Container would be set up with a thread pool, e.g. 100 or 200 threads, and all HTTP endpoints defined in this service will share this pool of threads.
-If you instead had a smaller thread pool per HTTP endpoint, which possibly was tailored to the load and handling capacity of the operations in that endpoint, the result would be very similar to Mats's use of threads.
+If you instead had a smaller thread pool per HTTP endpoint, which possibly was tailored to the load and handling capacity of all the operations in that endpoint, the result would be similar to Mats's use of threads.

 Here's a single endpoint set up with plain Java _(As mentioned at the top, this assumes that you have the MatsFactory already available):_